mkalyoncu/ConsumeOperations/README.md

 Consume Operations is a simple message receiving system.
 The app consumes messages which are sended from [Message Send Operations](https://github.com/mkalyoncu/MessageSendOperations) project.
-In the project, there is a Worker.java class that does the receiving and also implemented from Runnable interface.
+In the project, there is a Worker.java class that does the receiving and also it is implemented from Runnable interface.
 I created two workers and when the app starts, the two workers are start their thread too.
 So the app may consume **two packages at one time**.

 ### Requirements